WordPress/performance/docs/Releasing-the-plugin.md

 ### Open a pull request

 Push your local branch to the GitHub repository and open a pull request against the release branch `release/{milestoneName}`.
-Make sure to tag at least 2 plugin maintainers to request a review, as usual.
-Once the pull request is approved by at least 2 plugin maintainers, the pull request can be merged.
+As usual, make sure to request a review from at least 2 plugin maintainers.
+Once approved, the pull request can be merged.

 ## Publishing the release